Even Small Amounts Can Be Deadly

 How Fentanyl Enters the Drug Supply

 Fentanyl is cheap to produce and highly potent, making it profitable for illicit manufacturers to mix into heroin, cocaine, methamphetamine, and counterfeit prescription pills.
 You may intend to use one substance and unknowingly consume fentanyl.
 This substitution has become common across the United States, including in smaller communities like those in Stearns County.
-Labs operate outside any safety standards, so potency varies wildly from batch to batch.
+Labs operate outside any safety standards so potency varies wildly from batch to batch making it very unpredictable.

 What You Need to Know to Stay Safer